prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-12.png)

-	*Important: The SQL pool is a costly resource.
+    >**Important**: The SQL pool is a costly resource.
 Please limit the use of this resource when working on this lab.
-The final task in this lab will instruct you to pause the resource.*
+The final task in this lab will instruct you to pause the resource.

 ### Link your Power BI workspace to Azure Synapse Analytics